Ira Contribution Limits

 By Cyrus Shepard

 Contribution Limits vs. Deduction Limits.
 The maximum you can contribute to a traditional IRA depends on your age.
-For the 2020 tax year, the limit is six thousand dollars for those 49 and younger.
-If you turn 50 or older in 2020, then your upper limit raises to seven thousand dollars.
-Check out the 2020 Ultimate IRA Cheat Sheet for more.
+For the 2022 tax year, the limit is six thousand dollars for those 49 and younger.
+If you turn 50 or older in 2022, then your upper limit raises to seven thousand dollars.

 For Traditional IRAs, income limits are also known as deduction limits.
 These refer to the amount of your contribution that can be deducted from your income before taxes are applied.
 This is different from Roth IRA income limits, which sets a ceiling on the amount you can contribute up front to a Roth IRA account, based on your income.
 If you happen to exceed the income limits and don’t qualify for a full deduction, you can still contribute to a traditional IRA.
 The tax consequences differ in this scenario, and you must file a IRS form 8606.

-In 2020, traditional IRA income limits changed from previous years.
+In 2022, traditional IRA income limits stayed the same as in the previous year.
 The maximum limits for your traditional IRA is based on you adjusted gross income, or AGI.
 To further complicate things, the amounts vary depending upon whether or not you are covered by a retirement plan at your job.

-• If you and your partner file are married filing jointly, the IRA deduction begins to phase out when you reach $104,000 and tops out at $124,000.
-This represents an increase of $1000 from 2019.
+• If you and your partner file are married filing jointly, the IRA deduction begins to phase out when you reach $109,000 and tops out at $129,000.
+This represents an increase no increase from 2021.

 • And if you are married filing separately, apparently the government doesn’t like you because the deduction phases out at less that $10,000 and you get no deduction whatsoever if your AGI exceeds $10,000.